Lesson 1 - Welcome to the New World of Information

 2. The culture - Just like there are national and local cultures, each discipline has a culture, a way of thinking and doing that may seem baffling to students.
 Scholars are fascinated by things that others may find strange or boring, they use terminology that only other scholars in their field understand, and they have ways of conducting themselves as scholars that are unique to their discipline.
 They also have beliefs about the importance of their discipline and what it takes to be considered a colleague in their work.

 3. Method - Each discipline has a specific way of doing research.
 This includes procedures, recognition of what sort of evidence is valid, and ways to making a case for something or arguing a point.
-Even the structure of their writings may vary so that a history paper looks nothing like a paper in biochemistry.
+Even the structure of their writings may differ by discipline so that a history paper looks nothing like a paper in biochemistry.